VladRassokhyn/testing-app/client/README.md

 2.0 in development with express/postgre/JWT back and typescript

 # Application for testing sales personal
-Application develops as a pet-project, later become usable in retail store, where i work.
+Application develops as a pet-project, later become usable in retail.
 The main task is control salers by knowlege level products and services of shop.
 Secondary is raitings of results, for additional motivation to learn products.